nickatsegment/yesml/README.md

 # yesml - YAML, but proper

-⚠️ WIP ⚠️
+⚠️ WIP: Expect git history rewrites.
+Don't import anything.
+Don't trust anything written here.
+No guarantees whatsoever. ⚠️

 yesml is a strict subset of YAML focussed on being both human and machine writable without losing anything important.

 It does this by:

 - preserving non-semantic content like spacing and comments
-- eliminating as many stylistic choices as possible (enforcing a style)
+- eliminating as many pointless "personal preference" stylistic choices as possible (enforcing a style)
 - requiring a reference to a schema

 # Why YAML?